 McPherson Cellars has a location in downtown Lubbock and has Thursday night festivals with live music and food trucks in addition to wine tasting and a sweet dog that hangs around!

 One thing that I loved was just how much personal experience we got.
 If you’ve ever been to Fredericksburg on a weekend, you know it can be hectic.
-However, here we had the chance to speak to the people who would share the flavor profiles with us and gave us a more in-depth experience!
-If you’re looking for a peaceful wine experience, this is the place to go!
+However, here we had the chance to speak to the people who would share the flavor profiles with us, giving us a more in-depth experience!

-This is my look of pure joy getting to hang out with prairie dogs!
+This is my look of pure joy at getting to hang out with prairie dogs!
 They are all over Lubbock!
 We’d see them while driving along the road, but there’s a place called Prairie Dog Town where they hang out in one area, and you can sit by and watch them poke their heads out and run around!

-Get Caught Up in the Art Scene
+Get Caught Up in the Thriving Arts Scene

 And I’m not talking about the stuffy artwork!
 There are so many local artists playing with different mediums, relating to our times, and producing genuinely exciting pieces of art.

-The Charles Adams gallery is a mixture of artists so you’ll be sure to find something you like!
+The Charles Adams Gallery is a mixture of artists, so you’ll be sure to find something you like!

-Louise Hopkins Underwood Center for the Arts, or LHUCA, has a regularly rotating list of artists, and features anything from the whimsical to the powerful.
-They have regular events including pottery and even things like Tai Chi in the gallery.
+Louise Hopkins Underwood Center for the Arts, or LHUCA, has a regularly rotating list of artists and features anything from the whimsical to the powerful.
+They have regular events, including pottery and even things like Tai Chi in the gallery.

 Discover Fun History

-Become an Axe Throwing Expert
+Become an Axe-Throwing Expert

 The staff walks you through how to properly throw an axe and provides a safe environment.
 I went from letting out a small scream when the axe left my hand to regularly hitting the target in less than 2 hours!

 Catch Live Music

+One of my favorite things to do when exploring a new town was to catch live music.
 At the Cactus Theater you can catch performances of all kinds from famous tribute bands to comedians, and more.

 Take a Hike with Buffalo